Volkswagen Jetta owners have reported 47 problems related to diesel engine (under the engine and engine cooling category).

 See all problems of the 2009 Volkswagen Jetta.

 2012 Volkswagen Jetta tdi.
 Consumer writes in regards to engine failure in cold weather.
 The dealer installed a modification to the turbo charger intercooler.
-It was Friday, February 1, 2013 when this diesel engine issue occurred.

 See all problems of the 2010 Volkswagen Jetta.